Design and distribution obligations: Significant dealing notification requirements

-Issuers must notify ASIC in writing as soon as practicable, and within 10 business days after becoming aware of a significant dealing.
-Initially we will accept notifications by email to email@example.com, before transitioning this functionality to the ASIC Regulatory Portal.
+Issuers must notify ASIC in writing as soon as practicable, and in any case within 10 business days after becoming aware of a significant dealing.
+An online form is available in the ASIC Regulatory Portal.
+Until 31 January 2022 we will also accept notifications by email to email@example.com.

 The notification of a significant dealing could include:

 - details of entities involved in the significant dealing

 - what steps, if any, have been, or will be, taken in relation to the significant dealing

 If an update to a significant dealing notification is required the online form, available in the ASIC Regulatory Portal, will contain a field which allow users to advise of the previous submission reference number.

 The ASIC Regulatory Portal is your central access to ASIC's growing suite of digital regulatory services.

 The ASIC Regulatory Portal help page has resources to help you get up to speed with using the portal.
 These include step-by-step user guides, FAQs and videos to help you – from registering your account to connecting your registration and inviting trusted representatives to act on your behalf.